- 7 min. read

 If you’ve ever conducted a search on Google, there’s a good chance you’ve seen a pay-per-click (PPC) ad at the top of the results.
-These are paid advertisements that companies create through Google AdWords.
+These are paid advertisements that companies create through Google Ads.
 Many companies use AdWords to draw in new leads for their business.

 At first glance, Google Ads can appear to be overwhelming.
 There are many moving parts with PPC ads, and you want to make sure you create ads that are effective for your audience.
 You also need to make sure that you choose the right type of ad for your campaign, as Google offers both search and display advertisements.